kryptco/www/static/src/docs/_posts/2017-08-21-disclosure-policy.md

 # Security Disclosure Policy

-Kryptonite follows a 7-day disclosure policy.
+Krypton follows a 7-day disclosure policy.
 If you find a security flaw, please send it to `disclose@krypt.co` encrypted to the PGP key with fingerprint `B873685251A928262210E094A70D71BE0646732C` (full key below).
 We ask that you delay publication of the flaw until we have published a fix, or seven days have passed.

 ```bash